mpavesich/designpedagogy.github.io/diy-learning.md

 d3: true
 ---

 Self-propelled learning is one of the most crucial aspects of design studio pedagogy.
 DIY (do-it-yourself) approaches to teaching encourage students to become responsible for their own learning.
 Arjun Dhillon, then-head of studio for the EthicsLab at Georgetown, describes DIY learning as a “squiggle.”
-In the drawing and audio field note below, which we recommend you listen to and look at simultaneously, Dhillon provides a sense of design work as requiring self-motivation and resilience—of knowing that you need to put in the work, and imagining the necessary steps as emerging from the end goals rather than proceeding through the stages of a scaffolded assignment.
+In the drawing and audio field note below, Dhillon provides a sense of design work as requiring self-motivation and resilience—of knowing that you need to put in the work, and imagining the necessary steps as emerging from the end goals rather than proceeding through the stages of a scaffolded assignment.

 {% include figure.html index="13" %}